writethedocs/www/docs/blog/write-the-docs-gets-you-a-job.rst

 They want coworkers who *get it*, who care about their customers as much as they do.
-We have been seeing this happen organically in our *#jobs* channel in Slack for years now, and now we're launching two efforts to connect great folks with great companies.
+We have been seeing this happen organically in our *#jobs* channel in Slack for years now, and now we're launching two efforts – an online job board and an in-person job fair – to connect great folks with great companies.

 The Job Board
 -------------

 We are launching a new Job Board: http://jobs.writethedocs.org.
-It fulfills two primary roles:
+It has two simple functions:

-* Allows employers to post jobs
+* Employers can post job openings
-* Allows employees to get alerted when jobs are posted
+* Candidates search for and be notified about available positions

 In order to get jobs out to our full community, we'll also be highlighting some of the jobs in our Newsletter and in the *#jobs* channel in Slack.

-Job postings are currently priced:
+Job postings are currently priced as follows:

 * $50 for a basic job posting (posted to the Web, Slack, and Email)
 * $150 for a promoted job posting (also included in our Newsletter)

-We're excited to have this ability to conenct our community with jobs.
-We truly believe that the folks in our community are pushign the industry forward, and helping to facilitate this activity will make only make documentaiton in the software industry get better even quicker!
+We're excited to have more and better ways to connect people, and we're confident that this will move us towards our goal to improve documentation in the software industry.

-We're also formalizing the hiring processes at our conference this year, but doing a job fair.
+We're also formalizing the hiring processes at our conference this year, by doing a job fair.

 The Job Fair at Conferences
 ---------------------------